hydraulic-institute/edb/source/02_fluid-properties-II/02_solids_slurries.md

 Sharp angular particles cause about twice the wear of rounded particles.

-Austinetic maganese steel is used when pumping large dense solids where the impact is high.
+Austenitic manganese steel is used when pumping large dense solids where the impact is high.

 Hard irons are used to resist erosion and to a lesser